| The All-Time Bridge Greats

 evidence was turned over to the British Bridge League and Great

+Britain conceded all their matches in the championship.
 After seeing the WBF report, the BBL set up an independent enquiry

 headed by Sir John Foster, Queen's Counsel, and General Lord Bourne.